AlexLatz/IndependentStudy/August.md

 - Met with Mr. Griest, considered expanding the project into the study
   - May increase the board size and test building out more complex AIs

+## Monday, August 30

+- Fixed disjoint set creation - reversed the sorting operator and equality operators
+  - Also did some optimizations - no longer checking the set on each coordinate
+  - This saves roughly 2 seconds per board - so it makes the AI like 2 million times faster

+## Tuesday, August 31

+- Added removing set of blocks and sliding functionality - works well together
+  - Excited about making the AI for this - it's an interesting game

+## Wednesday, September 1

+- Decided on a heuristic - number of blocks left on screen + number of moves from root node
+- Began work on the AI wrapper class